 There are also a lot of free features, such as a forum where you can ask native speakers language related questions, and a public notebook where you can write in Japanese and have your entries corrected by the community.

 There's also a free language partner search option which allows you to connect with Japanese speakers who are learning English (so you can help each other in your respective target languages).
 After all, one of the best ways to practice a language is by speaking it with a native!

 *with a purchase of $20 or more.
 After your first purchased lesson, a credit of $10 will be added to your account

-Technically Anki isn't a language learning app.
-It's a customizable flashcard system which uses spaced repetition.
+Anki isn't exclusively for language learning.
+But in my opinion it's the best in a long line of customizable flashcard system apps which use spaced repetition.
 That being said it is a powerful language learning tool, and is extremely popular in Japanese learning circles.

 Anki won't actually teach you Japanese.
 Rather it helps you remember and retain the Japanese you've already learned.
 Again, the app is literally a personalized flashcard study system.

 Anki is probably the least user friendly app in this article.
 It does take some leg work to set it up and start creating your own decks and flashcards. but don't let that scare you away.
 Here's a step by step video to help get you started learning Japanese with Anki.

 The app is completely free, and many Japanese language learners swear by it, especially for memorizing kanji.

 Some learners might be turned off by the apps technicality and lack of a seamless user experience, but if you're technically inclined or you don't mind the extra set up process, Anki is an excellent free study tool for your Japanese learning program.

 Freemium (paid version starting at $6.67 per month)